2008–09 North Carolina Tar Heels men's basketball team

 The 2008–09 North Carolina Tar Heels men's basketball team represented the University of North Carolina at Chapel Hill.
 The head coach was Roy Williams.
 The team played its home games in the Dean Smith Center in Chapel Hill, North Carolina, and was a member of the Atlantic Coast Conference.
 The team won the 2009 NCAA Division I men's basketball tournament, the fifth NCAA national title in school history.
+Considered one of the greatest teams in college basketball history, the Tar Heels won their six NCAA tournament games by double digits, and by an average of 19.8 points per game.
+They were ranked as the 30th best team in college basketball history by Bleacher Report in 2012.

 Preseason

 The Tar Heels were a trendy pick to win the National Championship that year, primarily because Wayne Ellington, Danny Green and Ty Lawson decided to withdraw from the 2008 NBA draft, and consensus national Player of the Year Tyler Hansbrough never declared for that draft.
 In addition, the players had been embarrassed in the previous season's Final Four by Kansas, and they were motivated to atone for that poor performance.
 In the preseason ESPN/USA Today Coaches Poll the Tar Heels were ranked #1.
 They were the first unanimous preseason #1 ranking in the history of the ESPN/USA Today Coaches Poll.
 UNC also received the first unanimous preseason #1 ranking in the history of the Associated Press Poll.